 DECLARE @traceid INT

-curDBs CURSOR FAST_FORWARD FOR -- fast forward = read only, forward only
+DECLARE curDBs CURSOR FAST_FORWARD FOR -- fast forward = read only, forward only

 --Run the following Transact-SQL statement to retrieve the list of the running trace: